filipondios/sqfilms/README.md

 The `CMakePresets.json` file supports building for `x64` and `x86` architectures, in any mode `debug` or `release` for Linux.
 The compilation process is very
-simple: first you must choose a preset and the compile that preset.
+simple: first you must choose a preset and then compile that preset.
 These are some examples:

 ```sh